-- 38. The Chartered Institute of Public Finance and Accountancy (CIPFA) has issued guidance on local authority reserves and balances in Local Authority Accounting Panel (LAAP) bulletin 55.
-It sets out the three main purposes for which reserves can be held: - A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - which forms part of general reserves; - A contingency to cushion the impact of unexpected events or emergencies also part of general reserves; - A means of building up funds often referred to as earmarked reserves, to meet known or predicted liabilities.

-- 39. The council's Medium Term Financial Strategy (MTFS) states that the council will hold £50 million of investments of which £30 million can be invested in capital schemes that will produce a return of certainty.
-The remaining £20 million can be invested in treasury investments.
-Whilst the treasury investments are capable of being realised, investment in capital schemes is not capable of being realised. - 40.
-As at 31 March 2022 the council is projected to have invested £30 million in the following capital schemes: - Didcot leisure centre £15 million; and - Loan to South Oxfordshire Housing association £15 million.
+- 42. The Chartered Institute of Public Finance and Accountancy (CIPFA) has issued guidance on local authority reserves and balances in Local Authority Accounting Panel (LAAP) bulletin 55.
+It sets out the three main purposes for which reserves can be held: - A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - which forms part of general reserves; - A contingency to cushion the impact of unexpected events or emergencies also part of general reserves; - A means of building up funds often referred to as earmarked reserves, to meet known or predicted liabilities. - 43.
+The council's Medium Term Financial Strategy (MTFS) states that the council will hold £50 million of investments of which £35 million can be invested in capital schemes that will produce a return of certainty.
+The remaining £15 million can be invested in treasury investments.
+Whilst the treasury investments are capable of being realised, investment in capital schemes is not capable of being realised. - 44.
+Excluding the £50 million investment, the council is projected to hold £5.2 million of general revenue balances and £7.7 million earmarked revenue reserves as at 31 March 2023.
+Of the earmarked reserves £2.1 million represents NHB ring-fenced for affordable homes.